geoserver/geoserver/doc/en/user/source/extensions/libjpeg-turbo/index.rst

 To perform the installation of the libjpeg-turbo binaries (or native library) you have to perform the following steps:

-1. go to the download site `here <http://sourceforge.net/projects/libjpeg-turbo/files/>`_ and download the latest available stable release (1.2.90 at the time of writing)
+1. Go to the download site `here <https://sourceforge.net/projects/libjpeg-turbo/files/>`__ and download the latest available stable release (1.2.90 at the time of writing)
-2. select the package that matches the target platform in terms of Operating System (e.g. Linux rather than Windows) and Architecture (32 vs 64 bits)
+2. Select the package that matches the target platform in terms of Operating System (e.g. Linux rather than Windows) and Architecture (32 vs 64 bits)
-3. perform the installation using the target platform conventions.
+3. Perform the installation using the target platform conventions.
 As an instance for Windows you should be using an installer that installs all the needed libs in a location at user's choice.
 On Ubuntu Linux systems you can use the *deb* files insted.
 4. Once the native libraries are installed, you have to make sure the GeoServer can load them.
 This should happen automatically after Step 2 on Linux, while on Windows you should make sure that the location where you placed the DLLs is part of the PATH environment variable for the Java Process for the GeoServer.

 .. warning:: When installing on Windows, always make sure that the location where you placed the DLLs is part of the PATH environment variable for the Java Process for the GeoServer.
 This usually means that you have to add such location to the PATH environmental variable for the user that is used to run GeoServer or the system wide variables.